dermotte/liresolr/README.md

 - *-n* ... number of threads should be something your computer can cope with. default is 4.
 - *-f* ... forces overwrite of outfile
 - *-p* ... enables image processing before indexing (despeckle, trim white space)
+- *-a* ... use both BitSampling and MetricSpaces.
+- *-l* ... disables BitSampling and uses MetricSpaces instead.
 - *-m* ... maximum side length of images when indexed.
 All bigger files are scaled down. default is 512.
 - *-r* ... defines a class implementing net.semanticmetadata.lire.solr.indexing.ImageDataProcessor
        that provides additional fields.